 Digital Commons supports custom export labels for instances where mapping to a specific term outside of standard Dublin Core is necessary.
 Terms may correspond to a different element set, such as one used in an archival or museum context, or simply provide additional clarification.
 One possibility is to add a custom refinement to an element like <contributor>, such as <contributor.editor>:

 Sample “simple-dublin-core” record exposing an Editor field with a custom <contributor.editor> label:

 Custom terms display just like regular Dublin Core elements when viewing OAI results.
 As shown in the above example, when including a qualifier in a custom export label, the qualifier will display in both “simple-dublin-core” and “qualified-dublin-core.”

 Consulting Services can provide more information about custom export labels if these seem appropriate in your case.

 If you have asked to apply a large number of Dublin Core mappings or labels for exposure through any of the customizable prefixes above, you can review the output by retrieving OAI results for a single context or submission.
 Please see “List Records for Individual Publication Contexts” or “Get Record for a Single Item” below for details.

 Formulating Common OAI Requests in Digital Commons

-Each Digital Commons repository is ready for harvesting out of the box using the “oai_dc” metadata prefix, described earlier.
+Each Digital Commons repository comes preconfigured for outbound harvesting with the “oai_dc” metadata prefix, described earlier.
 Whether you choose the standard, or customize the fields you expose with one of the other available metadata prefixes, it’s easy to get started retrieving records.
 Once you know the basics, requests follow a predictable pattern.

 Most OAI requests are built using 1) a base URL specific to your repository, 2) a verb specifying the action requested, and 3) a metadata prefix that retrieves a particular metadata format.